Current Projects

 N/A Two years |

-$10.5 million | 79 |
+$10.5 million | 81 |

-Pikesville Pumping Station Two, Discharge Water Main | Will begin work on a major water main project starting at the Pikesville Pumping Station located south of I-695 Beltway to the Reservoir Circle Office Complex, traveling west along Hooks Lane, and north along Greene Tree Road.
-The discharge water main is 9,500 feet in length.
-Work includes, but is not limited to, construction of the new 42-inch and 30-inch water main and construction of a 72-inch tunnel across the I-695 Beltway. | Fall of 2023 Two years |
+Baltimore County will start a major water main project at the Pikesville Pumping Station, located south of the I-695 Beltway and east of Reisterstown Road.
+The new water main will travel north, crossing under the I-695 Beltway to the Reservoir Circle Office Complex, then west along Hooks Lane, and finally north along Green Tree Road.
+The discharge water main spans approximately 9,500 feet.
+The work includes, but is not limited to, constructing a new 42-inch and 30-inch water main and a 72-inch tunnel across the I-695 Beltway.
+The project begins in fall 2023 and is expected to take two years, costing $20.2 million.
+Currently, the project is 340 percent complete.
+For more information, contact the Bureau of Engineering, Department of Public Works and Transportation at engineering@baltimorecountymd.gov. |

-$20.2 million | 23 |
+$20.2 million | 40 |

 Montbel Relief Sanitary Sewer | Work consists of installing 1,800 linear feet of 12-inch sanitary sewer main in the Gwynns Falls Sewer Shed located in the Gwynn Oak area of Baltimore County. | Fall/Winter of 2023 Eight months |

-$2.2 million | 90 |
+$2.2 million | 99 |

-$1.5 million | 70 |
+$1.5 million | 99 |

-Charles Street Water Main Replacement | Partnering with State Highway Administration Baltimore County Department of Public Works and Transportation started replacing 4,200 linear feet of 12-inch and 16-inch water main from the Baltimore City line to Bellona Avenue. | 2026 | 17 |
+In partnership with SHA, Baltimore County Department Public Works and Transportation began replacing 4,200 linear feet of 12-inch and 16-inch water main from the Baltimore City line to Bellona Ave.
+The project is scheduled for completion in 2026 and is currently 30 percent complete.
+For more information, contact the Bureau of Engineering, Department of Public Works and Transportation at engineering@baltimorecountymd.gov. |

 Project | Description/Updates | Start Date/Duration | Cost | Percent Complete |